varlog762/varlog762/README.md

-# Hi there! 👋 My name is Greg
+# Hi there! 👋 My name is Gregory

 Welcome to my GitHub profile! 🎉 I am a **web developer** passionate about building modern applications.